nomo-app/walletkit-dart/README.md

 ## Architecture

 WalletKit-Dart is built for both _UTXO-chains_ and _EVM-chains_.

-For UTXO-chains, most of the functionality is implemented by WalletKit-Dart itself.
-For EVM-chains, most of the functionality is implemented by https://pub.dev/packages/web3dart.

-WalletKit-Dart provides a class-hierarchy where both `UTXOTransaction` and `EVMTransaction` inherit from a `GenericTransaction` base class.
+WalletKit-Dart provides a class hierarchy where both `UTXOTransaction` and `EVMTransaction` inherit from a `GenericTransaction` base class.

 Here is a quick summary if you do not yet understand the difference between UTXO and EVM: